xuepro/xuepro.github.io/_posts/2018-06-02-蒙特卡罗方法Monte Carlo methods.md

 ### Monte Carlo Control without Exploring Starts

 How can we avoid the unlikely assumption of exploring starts?
-The only general way to ensure that all actions are selected innitely often is for the agent to continue to select them.
+The only general way to ensure that all actions are selected infinitely often is for the agent to continue to select them.
 There are two approaches to ensuring this, resulting in what we call *on-policy* methods and *off-policy* methods. *On-policy* methods attempt to evaluate or improve the policy that is used to make decisions, whereas *off-policy* methods evaluate or improve